-- 6.08 The conduct of Public Hearings required by statute and must be in accordance with the Public Hearing Protocol and attached to this Bylaw as Appendix "B". - 6.09 At the Chair's discretion, Third reading, or Third reading and Final adoption, may be considered at the same meeting in which the Public Hearing for the bylaw(s) has concluded upon confirmation from the Township Clerk/Deputy Township Clerk that no further submissions have been received for Council's consideration.
+- 6.08 The conduct of Public Hearings required by statute and must be in accordance with the Public Hearing Protocol and attached to this Bylaw as Appendix "B". - 6.09 Council Motions for Third Reading, or Third Reading and Final Adoption, may be, by 2/3 majority vote of Council and without debate, considered at the same meeting in which the Public Hearing for the bylaw(s) has concluded upon confirmation from the Township Clerk/Deputy Township Clerk that no further written submissions have been received for Council's consideration. - 6.10 The motion to consider Third Reading or Third Reading and Final Adoption will appear on the Public Hearing agenda after each application.